grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 ### Testing a provisioned data source

-Sometimes you may want to open the configuration editor for an already existing data source instance to verify configuration works as expected.
+Sometimes you may want to open the configuration editor for an already existing data source instance to verify configuration work as expected.

 ```ts
 test('provisioned data source with valid credentials should return a 200 status code', async ({